 Pedroso navigated his team through the difficulties of the 2020 season that was cut short by the COVID-19 crisis.
 In that shortened season, his squad still managed to garner numerous accolades with Söderlund rising to a No. 1 ITA preseason singles ranking while also earning the ACC’s prestigious Weaver-James-Corrigan Postgraduate Scholarship Award.
 Sophomore Ryan Goetz improved on his runner-up finish at the 2018 ITA Atlantic Regional by winning the singles title on the home court in 2019, becoming the 10th player in program history to win the tournament.

-In his first season at the helm of the Cavaliers, Pedroso led the team to its 15th-consecutive NCAA Championship appearance and had two players selected to compete in the NCAA Singles tournament.
+The foundation was set in his first season at the helm of the Cavaliers when the team made its 15th-consecutive NCAA Championship appearance and had two players selected to compete in the NCAA Singles tournament.
 Before the season even began, Pedroso made an impact in building the future of the program, signing three top-ranked recruits including Gianni Ross, who joined the program in January of 2018.
-Ross, ranked the No. 2 recruit in the 2017 class, went on to be named the 2018 ITA Atlantic Region Rookie of the Year.
-Under Pedroso’s guidance, junior Aswin Lizen won the ITA Atlantic Regional singles title in the fall and went from unranked to a top-10 ranking in the Oracle/ITA singles rankings.
+Ross, ranked the No. 2 recruit in the 2017 class, went on to be named the 2018 ITA Atlantic Region Rookie of the Year, and as a fifth year, would be named the 2022 NCAA Championship Most Outstanding Player after going 3-0 at the finals site and clinching the championship match against Kentucky.
+Under Pedroso’s guidance that first season, junior Aswin Lizen won the ITA Atlantic Regional singles title in the fall and went from unranked to a top-10 ranking in the Oracle/ITA singles rankings.